How to apply

 - The application fee

-Note on Research Proposal
+Note on Research Proposal and purpose/personal Statement

-This must be in English and no more than 2000 words.
-This will be assessed for: the coherence of the proposal; the originality of the project; evidence of motivation for and understanding of the proposed area of study; the feasibility of successfully completing the project in the time available for the course (a maximum of four years); commitment to the subject, beyond the requirements of the degree course; preliminary knowledge of research techniques; reasoning ability.
+This must be in English and no more than 500 words each.
+These will be assessed for: the coherence of the proposal; the originality of the project; evidence of motivation for and understanding of the proposed area of study; the feasibility of successfully completing the project in the time available for the course (a maximum of four years); commitment to the subject, beyond the requirements of the degree course; preliminary knowledge of research techniques; reasoning ability.
 It will be normal for your ideas subsequently to change as you investigate the evidence and develop your project.
 You should nevertheless make the best effort you can to demonstrate the extent of your research question, sources and method at this moment.

 The applicant is responsible for providing these materials in sufficient time to meet the published deadlines for applications.
 Applicants must include in their applications details of all periods of study at university level, and all qualifications attempted whilst at university.